-- 1. The agency shares with the University and the student a common commitment to education as the primary purpose of the internship. - The field instructor models social work values and ethics and supports the mission and code of conduct of the University and the School. - Field placement sites include settings that allow, encourage, and facilitate the integration of faith and practice and that will develop social work leadership in congregations and faith-based organizations. - Field placement sites provide environments that meet and/or exceed standards set by National Association of Social Workers, the Council on Social Work Education, and social work legislation. - 5.
-Field placement sites and personnel provide practice that is sensitive and responsive to diversity, oppression and social injustice and that provide interns with opportunity to practice with diverse populations and populations at risk.
+- 1. The agency shares with the University and the student a common commitment to education as the primary purpose of the internship. - 2.
+The Field Instructor models social work values and ethics and supports the mission and code of conduct of the University and the School. - 3.
+Field placement sites include settings that allow, encourage, and facilitate the integration of faith and practice and that will develop social work leadership in congregations and religiously affiliated organizations. - 4.
+Field placement sites provide environments that meet and/or exceed standards set by National Association of Social Workers, the Council on Social Work Education, and social work legislation. - 5.
+Generalist Practice Field placement sites and personnel provide practice that is sensitive and responsive to diversity, oppression, and social injustice and that provide interns with opportunity to practice with diverse populations and populations at risk.